-5. COURSE ENROLLMENT AND REGISTRATION
+6. COURSE ENROLLMENT AND REGISTRATION

-5.1 Each student, on admission shall be assigned to a Class Coordinator (vide clause 8) who shall advise and counsel the student about the details of the academic programme and the choice of courses considering the student's academic background and career objectives.
+6.1.
+Each student, on admission, shall be assigned to a Mentor (vide clause 8), who shall advice and counsel the student about the details of the academic

-- 5.2 A course shall be offered by a department only if a minimum of 10 students register for that course.
-Special permission has to be obtained from the Principal to offer a course for less than 10 students. - 5.3 After registering for a course, the student shall attend the classes, satisfy the attendance requirements, earn Continuous Assessment marks and appear for the End Semester Examinations. - 5.3.1 The enrollment and registration for all the courses of Semester I and II are compulsory. - 5.3.2 The enrollment for courses in Semesters III to VIII will commence 10 working days prior to the last working day of the preceding semester.
-The student shall enroll in the courses with the guidance of the Class Coordinator. - 5.3.3 However, the student shall confirm the enrollment by registering the courses.
-If the student wishes, he/she may drop or add courses (vide clause 5.4) within 10 working days after the commencement of the semester concerned and complete the registration process duly authorized by the Head of the Department.
+- programme and the choice of courses, considering the students' academic background and career objectives. - 6.2.
+A course shall be offered by a department only if a minimum of 10 students register for that course.
+Special permission has to be obtained from the Principal to offer a course for less than 10 students. - 6.3.
+After registering for courses, a student shall attend the classes, satisfy the attendance requirements, earn continuous assessment marks and appear for the end semester examinations. - 6.3.1.
+The enrollment and registration for all the courses of Semester I and II are compulsory. - 6.3.2.
+Enrollment for the course(s) of Semesters III to VIII will commence 10 working days prior to the last working day of the preceding semester.
+The student shall enroll for the courses with the guidance of the student's Class Coordinator/Mentor. - 6.3.3.
+However, the student shall confirm the enrollment by registering the courses.
+If the student wishes, he/she may drop or add courses (vide clause 6.4) within 10 working days after the commencement of the semester concerned and complete the registration process duly authorized by the Head of the Department.

-5.4 Flexibility to Add or Drop courses
+6.4.
+Flexibility to Add or Drop courses

-- 5.4.1 A student has to earn a minimum total number of credits as specified in the curriculum of the relevant programme.
-However, if the student wishes, he/she is permitted to earn more than the total number of credits prescribed in the curriculum of the student's programme. - 5.4.2 From III to VII semesters, the student has the option of registering additional courses (after meeting the pre-requisite if any, provided the student has a minimum CGPA of 7.5) or dropping existing courses (except Project work, PS and OCC) with due approval from the Principal through the Head of the Department.
+- 6.4.1.
+A student has to earn the total number of credits specified in the curriculum of the respective programme of study in order to be eligible to obtain the degree.
+However, if the student wishes, then the student is permitted to earn more than the total number of credits prescribed in the curriculum of the students' programme within the minimum duration of the programme. - 6.4.2.
+From III to VII semesters, the student has the option of registering additional courses after meeting the pre-requisite if any, or dropping existing courses (except Project work) with due approval from the Principal through the Head of the Department.
 Total number of credits of such courses cannot exceed 8 per semester.

-5.5 Registration for Re-appearance Examination
+6.5.
+Registration for Re-appearance Examination

-- 5.5.1 If a student does not meet the passing requirements in a course, the student can register for reappearance for that course in the subsequent semesters. - 5.5.2 If the course, in which the student does not meet the passing requirements is a professional elective or open elective or one credit course, the student may register for the same or any other professional elective or open elective or one credit course respectively in the subsequent semesters.
-In case the student registers for a new course, the student has to fulfill the attendance requirements (vide Clause 7) and earn continuous assessment marks.
+- 6.5.1.
+If a student does not meet the passing requirements in a course, the student can register for reappearance for that course in the subsequent semesters. - 6.5.2.
+If the course, in which the student does not meet the passing requirements is a professional elective / open elective/OCC, the student may register for the same or any other professional elective /open elective / One Credit course respectively in the subsequent semesters.
+In case the student registers for a new course, the student has to fulfill the attendance requirements (vide Clause